Our Model Achieves Excellent Performance on MovieLens: What Does it Mean?: Discussion

 In MovieLens, both users and the system have a clear understanding of the collection of items, \ie the movies.
 A typical user would have a basic comprehension of how to characterize a movie with its actors, directors, genre and so on.
 The same applies to music, books, hotels and flights.
 However, in many other recommendation scenarios, users may not have a clear understanding of the organization and distribution of all items, \eg all products available for purchase on e-commerce sites, and the different kinds of advertisements to be recommended to users.
 Under such settings, users may not know the existence of certain types of items and do not have a full picture of all possible types of items that are available for recommendation.
 The degree of information mismatch between the user and the item collection of the MovieLens dataset and that of other recommendation scenarios could be very different.
 Hence, a model that is good at learning certain patterns from the MovieLens dataset may not be good at learning patterns from datasets obtained from other platforms.

 In short, there are two perspectives to understanding the MovieLens data.
-First, the MovieLens dataset does capture user preferences on movies \eg the types of movies a user prefers to watch.
-Second, the MovieLens dataset is more of a collection of the results of user-item interactions, where users have good knowledge about the item properties.
-Hence, the model performance made on the MovieLens dataset could be a good reflection of to what extent the model matches the underlying recommendation algorithm well (\eg item-item similarity used to power MovieLens); the performance may not be a good reflection of what the model would achieve in real-world settings where a user need to make a judgment when facing newly recommended items of little knowledge, and the user has never interacted with these items before, and there could be cost to interact with these items.
+First, the MovieLens dataset does capture user preferences on movies \eg the types of movies a user prefers to watch, from all movies that a user has watched so far.
+Second, the MovieLens dataset is more of a collection of the \textit{results} of user-item interactions, where users have good knowledge about the item properties.
+Hence, the model performance made on the MovieLens dataset could be a good reflection of to what extent the model matches the underlying recommendation algorithm well (\eg item-item similarity used to power MovieLens); the performance may not be a good reflection of what the model would achieve in real-world settings where a user need to make a judgment when facing newly recommended items of little knowledge, and the user has never interacted with these items before, and there could be cost incurred to interact with these items.